 - i.
 Objective: To have families report satisfactory experiences with their All 4 Youth services. - ii.
 Indicator: Percentage of youth/families that report satisfaction with treatment/services as indicated by responses of "agree" or "strongly agree" in key satisfaction categories. - iii.
-Who Applied: Medi-cal eligible program youth (clients) served by the All 4 Youth program ages 0-22 (Consumer Perception Survey) and all enrolled youth (Treatment Outcome Survey) - iv.
-Time of Measure: July 1, 2019 to June 30, 2020 (Treatment Outcome Survey implemented in October 2019 and administered from October June 30th, 2020, Consumer Perception Survey administered in November 2019 and June 2020) - v.
+Who Applied: Medi-cal eligible program youth served by the All 4 Youth program ages 0-22 (Consumer Perception Survey) and all enrolled youth (Treatment Outcome Survey) - iv.
+Time of Measure: July 1, 2020 to June 30, 2021 (Treatment Outcome Survey) November 2020 and June 2021 (Consumer Perception Survey administered at these two points of time) - v.
 Data Source: Consumer Satisfaction Surveys and All 4 Youth Treatment Outcome Survey - vi.
 Target Goal Expectancy: 80% of youth and parents will report satisfaction with treatment/services in the All 4 Youth Treatment Outcome Survey and Consumer Perception Survey. - vii.
-Outcome: Consumer Perception Surveys were given in person and on paper to the youth and caregiver in their preferred language at the time of service during a 5 day period determined by the State of Californina and Fresno County Department of Behavioral Health.
+Outcome: Consumer Perception Surveys were given electronically following social distancing protocols due to COVID -19 to the youth and caregiver in their preferred language at the time of service during a 5 day period determined by the State of Californina and Fresno County Department of Behavioral Health.
 At the time of this reporting period the data was not yet available from the state of California and/or Fresno County Department of Behavioral Health for analysis.
 All 4 Youth Treatment Outcome Surveys were given to youth/caregivers upon the initiation of services, at 6 month intervals and at discharge.
-All 4 Youth was able to implement the Treatment Outcome Survey which is administered by staff at initiation of services, every 6 months and at discharge.
+The All 4 Youth Treatment Outcome Survey is administered by staff at initiation of services, every 6 months and at discharge.
 The survey collects youth/parent responses by self report and there is a version for 0-5 youth (administered to the parent) and the other is for youth between 6-22 years of age (administered to the youth as appropriate for developmental factors).
 As reflected in the charts below, a majority of youth/caregivers report being "very satisfied" or "extremely satisfied" with their services at each reporting period.
 Of note, this is not all paired data (Youth 1 at inital versus Youth 1 at 6 months for instance), but it still reflects a pattern of satisifaction with FCSS services from intake through discharge.